spacetelescope/webbpsf/docs/relnotes.rst

   message providing some information of use to new users.
 This includes checking whether the requisite data files have been installed properly, and alerting users to the location of the configuration file, among other things.

+* Refactoring of instrument class and rebalancing where the lines between WebbPSF and POPPY had been blurry.

 * Some bugfixes in the example code.
 Thanks to Diane Karakla, Anand Sivaramakrishnan, Schuyler Wolff.

 * Various updates & enhancements to this documentation.
 More extensive documentation for POPPY now available as well.
 Doc theme derived from astropy.

+* Improved unit test suite and test coverage.
+Integration with Travis CI for continuous testing: https://travis-ci.org/mperrin/webbpsf

+* Updated to astropy package helpers framework 0.4.4

 Version 0.2.8